Facts & Stats

 - “Prohibited”— smaller handguns, many semi-automatic and automatic rifles

 - Many of the world’s most-popular or iconic firearms and standard gear is off-limits to most Canadians, e.g. AK-47 rifle (automatic and semi-auto), FN-FAL rifle (auto and semi-auto), Glock 19 pistol, Walther PPK pistol, standard-sized pistol and rifle magazines, …

 Who classifies guns?

-- The RCMP classifies guns based on the law, which sometimes uses measurable or observable criteria such as barrel length, overall length, design and function, and sometimes uses arbitrary decisions.
+- The RCMP gives its opinion on gun classifications based on the law, which sometimes uses measurable or observable criteria such as barrel length, overall length, design and function, and sometimes uses arbitrary decisions.
+(The government made up a list of makes and models it banned by name.)

 Are there different rules for each classification?